cmap/cmap-sig-tools/documentation/docs/command-reference/sig_trainmlr_tool.md

 `--outfmt` *OUTFMT*
 : Model Output format.
 Default is gctx.
 Options are {mat|gct|gctx}

-## Description:
+## Description
- sig_trainmlr_tool takes as input a training dataset (genes x samples) containing expression values for a specified set of predictor (landmark) genes and some number of dependent genes and builds a multiple linear regression (MLR) model.
+This tool takes as input a training dataset (genes x samples) containing expression values for a specified set of predictor (landmark) genes and some number of dependent genes and builds a multiple linear regression (MLR) model.
 The model can be applied to a new dataset using the SIG_TESTMLR_TOOL to infer the expression of the dependent genes based on landmark expression.

-## Examples:
+## Examples

-% Create a model from training data and landmark GRP file.
+- Create a model from training data and landmark GRP file.

-sig_trainmlr_tool('ds', 'training_data.gctx', 'grp_landmark', 'landmark.grp');
+`sig_trainmlr_tool --ds 'training_data.gctx' --grp_landmark 'landmark.grp'`

-% Create a model for a subset of dependent genes.
+- Create a model for a subset of dependent genes.

-sig_trainmlr_tool('ds', 'training_data.gctx', 'grp_landmark', 'landmark.grp',
-'dependents', 'subset.grp');
+`sig_trainmlr_tool --ds 'training_data.gctx' --grp_landmark 'landmark.grp' --dependents 'subset.grp'`

-% Perform z-scoring prior to creating model.
+- Perform z-scoring prior to creating model.

-sig_trainmlr_tool('ds', 'training_data.gctx', 'grp_landmark', 'landmark.grp',
-'xform', 'zscore');
+`sig_trainmlr_tool --ds 'training_data.gctx' --grp_landmark 'landmark.grp' --xform 'zscore'`